 Another exciting roller coaster ride called Guardians of the Galaxy: Cosmic Rewind is coming to Epcot.

 This ride is supposed to have height requirements.
 You can find out more about these upcoming rides in our Guide for Epcot attractions.

 Here you will find many shows that you can watch together with your family, such as Beauty and the Beast, Voyage of the Little Mermaid, Indiana Jones Epic Stunt Spectacular, as well as the Frozen sing-along, etc.

 All these shows are performed live on stage which makes it even more exciting.
-Hence, there are only a few rides in this park with height requirements.
+Hence, there are only a few rides in Hollywood Studios with height requirements.
 There are three main attractions in the park, they are;

 - Toy Story Mania

 - Muppet Vision 3D

 None of the rides above in Hollywood Studios have height requirements.
 So, you can enjoy Hollywood Studios with your entire family.
 However, there are other attractions at Hollywood Studios.
 Unfortunately, they do have height requirements, they are;

 - Star Tours (40 inches 102 centimeters in height)